The Jewish Chronicle Is Standing By Its Story About Priti Patel

 Downing Street strongly denied the Jewish Chronicle story.

 "It's not true that the prime minister knew about Priti's meeting with Netanyahu before Friday," a spokesperson said.
-"It's also untrue that Number 10 asked DfiD to remove any meetings from the list that was published."
+"It's also untrue that Number 10 asked DfiD [the Department for International Development] to remove any meetings from the list that was published."

 Here's A Complete Timeline Of The Increasingly Batshit Story About Priti Patel's Undisclosed Meetings In Israel